 Carilion officials expect to receive additional shipments in the coming weeks, including the vaccine manufactured by Moderna.
 According to the U.S. Centers for Disease Control and Prevention and guidance from the Virginia Department of Health, the general public can expect vaccines to become available beginning in the spring.

-“In the meantime, it’s critical to remember that we all must double down on the precautions we are taking to protect ourselves and each other,” said Paul Skolnik, M.D., chair of Carilion Clinic’s Department of Medicine.
+“In the meantime, it’s critical to remember that we all must double down on the precautions we are taking to protect ourselves and each other,” said Paul Skolnik, M.D., former chair of Carilion Clinic’s Department of Medicine.
 “Keep washing your hands, wearing your masks, avoiding large gatherings and remaining distant from each other.
 Those actions and the COVID-19 vaccines will be what beat this pandemic.”